-Rep. Gonzalez-Colon Will Introduce a New Puerto Rico Status Act - Puerto Rico Report
+Rep. Gonzalez-Colon Will Introduce a New Puerto Rico Status Act - PUERTO RICO REPORT

 Congress passed the Puerto Rico Status Act in December, 2022.
 The bill offers voters in Puerto Rico a choice of three status options: statehood, independence, or independence with free association.
-The senate did not take action before the end of the term, so the bill did not progress.
+The Senate did not take action before the end of the term.
 Puerto Rico’s resident commissioner, Rep. Jenniffer Gonzalez-Colon (R-PR) announced that she intends to reintroduce the status bill in the new congressional term.

 “The first thing I am going to do, as soon as the Congress finally begins this week, is to meet with Congresswoman Velázquez,” Gonzalez-Colon told El Nuevo Dia, “to discuss the project that we have already approved and the strategies that we are going to follow together.
 I believe that the same measure should be filed, early, so that a process of public hearings can begin, which was one of the elements that some used to vote against it.”